onap/archived-portal/ecomp-portal-BE-os/README.md

 ## Release Notes

+Version 1.1.?, July 2017
+- [Portal-30] Failed to communicate with the widget microservice: Fixed

 Version 1.1.0, July 2017
 - [Portal-7] Improvements added as part of the rebasing process
 - [Portal-6] Updates to License and Trademark in the PORTAL Source Code